What Banks Look for When You’re Purchasing or Selling a Dental Practice

 Make note that lenders don’t offer money based on the potential of what a practice can do.
 They’re going to pay based on what the practice has done and especially what it has done recently.
 Where the practice financially stands at that point in time is how it’s going to be valued.

-“A practice may acquire another, or they may open up a new location, and owners often expect it to have an immediate increase in the value,” Matt said.
+“A practice may acquire another, or they may open up a new location, and owners often expect it to have an immediate increase in the value,” Bridget said.
 “However, that investment will require time to see growth in collections and improvement in the overhead.”

 If owners want to receive credit for any significant investment, they need to ensure they have allowed ample time for it to have proven itself in the financials on a consistent basis.